qartheeq/redux_boilerplate/README.md

 Some features:
 - search products using keyword and category
-- quick access to categories
+- quick access to all products in given category (from menu)
 - price filter, sorting
 - paging
 - shopping cart